This feature is a part of A Tale of One City

 After the newly-elected Prime Minister Konstantinos Mitsotakis facilitated the handover of the club’s control to telecommunications billionaire Socrates Kokkalis by agreeing a favourable deal to pay off debts incurred from the fraudulent reign of Koskatos, things began to slowly improve for Olympiacos.
 It took until 1997 for them to break their longest run without a championship, but since then they have won every title bar two.
 It had been a long road for a club that had started with ambitions to be run for the fans – one of the clubs absorbed into the original incarnation had been the Piraeus Fans Club in the early 1920s.

-Eventually, Vardinogiannis could not compete with the financial muscle of Erythrolefkoi – The Red and Whites – but his nephew Giannis took the bold decision to set the club on a path towards broader ownership when he raised $80 million by selling 50% of his family’s shareholding in 2008.
+Eventually, Vardinogiannis could not compete with the financial muscle of Erythrolefkoi – The Red and Whites – but his nephew Giannis took the bold decision to set the club on a path towards broader ownership when he raised $80m by selling 50 percent of his family’s shareholding in 2008.
 Four years later, a violent derby with Olympiacos was abandoned after Panathinaikos fans bombarded police with Molotov cocktails, knives and flares, prompting the board to resign en masse.

 Left with nobody to steer the ship, TV company owner Giannis Alafouzos stepped in with an innovative plan to convert Vardinogiannis’ shareholding into a fan ownership scheme.
 Alafouzos was appointed president of the Panathinaikos Alliance 2012 as over 8,500 members bought a stake in the club to help keep it afloat.
 In doing so, the Greens became only the second fan-owned club in Greece after Aris Thessaloniki.